While I still don’t post any net worth updates

 Yeah, that’s what I thought.
 Me neither!

+Takeaway: if you’re going to track something, do it right.
 To accurately compute your net worth, you need to do it right and that includes taxation and depreciation values in mind.
-Too detailed?
-Maybe.
-Is that the correct way to do it?
-You bet.

 Corporations can’t get away with fluffy accounting for long (unless you’re Nortel!) and you shouldn’t either as the CFO of your own financial affairs.